This talk was held on Thursday, March 01, 2018 at 6:00pm

-On March 1, 2018 at 6pm, Indeed will host a series of talks about leadership and management in the tech industry.
-Presenters include Indeed leadership from engineering, product and product science — all of whom will speak about their experiences and provide insights into our engineering organization.
+On March 1, 2018, Indeed hosted a series of talks about leadership and management in the tech industry.
+Presenters included Indeed leadership from engineering, product and product science — all of whom spoke about their experiences and provided insights into our engineering organization.
 Read more in this post about our topics and featured speakers.

 Teach a Manager to Fish

 Many of us become leaders because we like mentoring, whether that’s helping people code better or working through time management issues.
 But how many of us have taken the time to teach in a classroom setting?
 Whatever your feelings about school, teaching a workshop is a powerful leadership tool that you can — and should — use to enact organizational change at all levels of your company, from ICs to SVPs.
 In this talk, I encourage attendees to create a training of their own by sharing the benefits and common misgivings of teaching.
 Attendees will also leave with tips they can apply directly to their ideas for teaching.